Common Gallinule

 Common Gallinule, Gallinula galeata cachinnans.
 Photographs taken in the greater Mexico City area, March 2021.
 Photographs and identification courtesy of Marina Sutormina, Stockholm, Sweden.

-Common Gallinule, Gallinula galeata cachinnans, Juvenile.
-Photographs taken in Fort Lauderdale, Florida, March 2024.
+Common Gallinule, Gallinula galeata cachinnans, Female.
+Photographs taken within a residential area in South Florida, March 2024.
+A nesting mama bird who eventually assisted a Red-eared Slider, Trachenmys scripta elegans to exit her immediate vicinity.
 Photographs and identifications courtesy of Faith Hubsch, Fort Lauderdale, Florida.

 Background and Identification

-The Common Gallinule, Gallinula galeata cachinnans, is one of seven subspecies of Common Gallinule, with only this subspecies being found in Mexico.
-They are a member of the Rallidae Family of Rails, Gallinules and Coots, which has one hundred fifty-nine members placed in thirty-eight genera, and one of seven species of the Gallinula Genus.
-They are also known known for their striking appearance and for their variety of loud and unusual calls.
-They are also known as the Black Gallinule, the Common Moorhen and the Florida Gallinula and in Mexico as gallineta americana.
+The Common Gallinule, Gallinula galeata cachinnans, is one of seven subspecies of Common Gallinule, with only this subspecies found in Mexico.
+They are a member of the Rallidae Family of Rails, Gallinules and Coots, which has one hundred fifty-nine members placed in thirty-eight genera.
+They are one of seven species of the Gallinula Genus.
+They are known for their striking appearance and their variety of loud and unusual calls.
+Frequently, the Common Gallinule is also known as the Black Gallinule, the Common Moorhen, and the Florida Gallinula.
 Gallinules mate in pairs and aggressively defend their territories but become gregarious in winter.
+There is a subspecies of Common Gallinule that is endemic to the Hawaiian Islands, far from its other populations.
 They have life spans of up to eleven years.
+In Mexico, they are called Gallineta Americana.

-The Common Gallinule is of medium size being similar in stature to a small duck.
-The sexes are similar in appearance, with the males being slightly larger than the females.
-They are all black in color with slight paling to dark gray on the upper back, sides, and flanks.
+The Common Gallinule is medium-sized, similar in stature to a small duck.
+The average length is 32 cm (12.6 inches) to 35 cm (13.8 inches), and the average mass is 310 g (11 oz) to 456 g (1 lb 0 oz).
+The sexes are similar in appearance, but males are larger than females, often around 100 g (3.5 oz) different.
+They are all black with slight paling to dark gray on the upper back, sides, and flanks.
 Their rump, scapulars, and wings are brownish.
 They have a prominent white stripe along the top sides and flanks.
 Their bill and large frontal shield are bright red with the bill being tipped in yellow.
-Their Iris are cinnamon-brown or maroon and their legs are bright yellow with a red patch on the uppermost portion and they have long toes.
-They have a short tail and short wings.
+Irises are cinnamon-brown or maroon and their legs are bright yellow with a red patch on the uppermost portion.
+They have long toes a short tail and wings.

 Habitat and Geographical Range

-In Mexico the Common Gallinule is a non-migratory year-round resident in the interior of the country with the majority of the individuals along the coastal regions being winter visitors.
-They are absent from central Baja California, and the Pacific Slope from Sonora to Nayarit and Michoacán to Chiapas, and throughout most of the Yucatán Peninsula.
-They are short to medium distance fall and spring migrants with United States based birds moving south for wintering.
+In Mexico, the Common Gallinule is a non-migratory, year-round resident in the interior regions.
+Most individuals along the coastal areas are winter visitors.
+They are notably absent from central Baja California, the Pacific Slope from Sonora to Nayarit and Michoacán to Chiapas, and much of the Yucatán Peninsula.
+These birds are short to medium-distance migrants, with those based in the United States typically moving south for the winter.

 Common Misidentifications